29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 This is all your fault.
 Ok, maybe not all your fault, but mostly your fault.

-Talk to your loved ones, share articles on social media (hint, hint!), gently remind your friends and coworkers that you’re not choosing to be difficult.
+Talk to your loved ones, share articles on social media (hint, hint!), and gently remind your friends and coworkers that you’re not choosing to be difficult.

 You need to practice, and practice, and practice some more.
 It’s definitely easier said than done.
-But when you get to the point where you can confidently explain to your friend that you cannot move furniture, but could gladly drive the truck, it’s huge.
+But when you get to the point where you can confidently explain to your friend that you cannot move furniture but could gladly drive the truck, it’s huge.

 Educate and advocate.
 You are your own best representative.